 The urban utilities’ current technology can detect the presence of a leak, but only the duo can pinpoint the exact location.
 Thanks to their super-sensitive noses, leak detection can now be more efficient.

 The Dogs Received Special Training

 History has taught us that our canine friends are very useful in finding scents.
 This includes the chlorine signature present in treated water.

-The dogs trained in a special way to help them distinguish different types of water using a discrimination test.
-They became exposed to different water types like rainwater, stored water from a tank, and then tap water.
+The dogs were trained in a special way, using a discrimination test to help them distinguish different types of water.
+They were exposed to different water types, like rainwater, stored water from a tank, and then tap water.

-They get rewarded whenever they indicate the drinking water correctly, making them accustomed to the practice.
+They get rewarded whenever they correctly indicate the drinking water, making them accustomed to the practice.

 These dogs are truly magnificent proof that the possibilities are endless with help from our furry best friends.